Clownpect/Allison_BluestampPortfolio/index.md

 # Final Milestone

-**Don't forget to replace the text below with the embedding for your milestone video.
-Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

-<iframe width="560" height="315" src="https://www.youtube.com/embed/F7M7imOVGug" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/WOqU2E8lI2k?si=3vnF016dB5lMZfP9" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 My final milestone consisted of me coding the robot to be able to adjust its speed as it follows a black line with a remote control.
 This took me a while to complete due to the robot’s speed never actually adjusting.
 I kept thinking the answer towards this error was more complicated than it actually was, hence why I took longer than I had anticipated.
 However, the answer was as simple as the initial speed of the robot being in the void loop () function, causing the robot’s initial speed to become unchangeable.
 This moment definitely taught me that some solutions are simpler than one may think.
 During my overall time in this program, I’ve faced a lot of problems and even some doubts that I’ll be able to finish this project, however thanks to perseverance I was taught that anything was possible thanks to hard work and dedication.
 I hope to take my knowledge from BlueStamp to learn more about coding, so that I’m able to eventually implement that onto my future builds.